Diabetes dietDiet - diabetes; Blood sugar management

-- Many of these diets make other claims related to hunger, satiety, exercise tolerance, energy, immune system function, etc. but none of these claims have been proven by any scientific studies.
+- Many of these diets make other claims related to hunger, satiety, exercise tolerance, energy, and immune system function, but none of these claims have been proven by any scientific studies.

 - All of these diets work by reducing the number of calories you are eating rather than through any of the many claims of special properties related to the diet itself or the supplements that you may be asked to purchase.

-- These diets fail as soon as the diet is liberalized and people start adding low-carbohydrate cookies, chips, bread, etc. back to their diet thereby increasing their caloric intake.
+- These diets fail as soon as the diet is liberalized and people start adding low-carbohydrate cookies, chips, and bread back to their diet thereby increasing their caloric intake.

-- The Mediterranean Diet is a heart-healthy diet that is rich in vegetables, fruits, and whole grains as well as healthy monounsaturated fats such as olive oil.
+- The Mediterranean diet is a heart-healthy diet that is rich in vegetables, fruits, and whole grains as well as healthy monounsaturated fats such as olive oil.
 It restricts saturated fat proteins like red meat.
-In studies of patients with type 2 diabetes, a low-carbohydrates version of the diet (restricting carbohydrates to less than 50% of total calories) worked better than a low-fat diet in promoting weight loss, reducing A1C levels, and improving insulin sensitivity and glycemic control.
+Studies on the Mediterranean diet are difficult to interpret, as the definition of the diet itself may vary.
+However, in studies of people with type 2 diabetes, a low carbohydrate version of the diet (restricting carbohydrates to less than 50% of total calories) worked better than a low-fat diet in promoting weight loss, reducing A1C levels, and improving insulin sensitivity and glycemic control.

 Soy protein is found in products such as tofu, soy milk, and soybeans.
 (Soy sauce is not a good source.
 It contains only a trace amount of soy and is very high in sodium.)

 Plant-based proteins are rich in both soluble and insoluble fiber, and have more vitamins and minerals than meat or dairy proteins.
 They are also low in fat.